zbickham/my-coe332-hws/homework01/README.md

 This python script prints out all prime numbers from 3 to 100 (inclusive).

 ## Instructions to Run Code
-Enter the command "python3 even-odd.py" or "python3 primes.py" to run the code.
+Enter the command "python3 even-odd.py" or "python3 primes.py" in the terminal to run the code.